shivaninagpal21/Neural-Style-Transfer/README.md

 # About

-The algorithm produces new images of high perceptual quality that combine the content of an arbitrary photograph with the appearance of numerous wellknown artworks.
+This is a PyTorch implementation of Neural Style Transfer, the algorithm that produces new images of high perceptual quality combining the content of an arbitrary photograph with the appearance of numerous wellknown artworks.